Devicetree: Windows

 Windows does not use Devicetree (DTB file) as described here.
 Instead, it uses ACPI to discover and manage devices.

 Apple

 On the boot process of iOS, iPadOS and ARM macOS, the Low-Level Bootloader (LLB) will load Apple-encrypted devicetree to main memory, then loads iBoot.

+Apple does not use the standard DTB/FDT format; instead, it uses various Apple Device Tree (ADT) formats such as IMG3 and IM4P.

+The current (as of 2026) generation of ADT, IM4P, mainly differs from DTB in terms of the endianness of its data.
+The Asahi Linux project provides tools for adapting IM4P to Linux.

 Coreboot

-The coreboot project makes use of device trees, but they are different from the flattened device trees used in the Linux kernel.
+The coreboot project has a concept of "device trees" with an analogous purpose, but it is independent from the OpenFirmware/DT.org standard device tree format.

+It is for use by coreboot itself, which boots before any operating system, and generally deals with earlier/lower-level steps of hardware initialization and the generation of ACPI tables.

 Example

 Example of Devicetree Source (DTS) format: